-The Advanced Beginner class will learn the Light Jig, the First Reel, and the Hop Jig, as well as promenades, and will be required to prove their proficiency in these before being promoted to the next level of classes.
+The Irish 2 class will learn the Light Jig, the First Reel, and the Hop Jig, as well as promenades, and will be required to prove their proficiency in these before being promoted to the next level of classes.
 Another soft shoe dance and ceili group dances will also be taught.
 This level will also begin to learn hard shoe technique, although hard shoes will not be required until after the first half of the year.